cabeen/qit/README.md

 # The Quantitative Imaging Toolkit

-Welsome to the repository for the Quantitative Imaging Toolkit (QIT).
+Welcome to the repository for the Quantitative Imaging Toolkit (QIT).
 QIT is a software  package for visualization, exploration, and analysis of neuroimaging datasets.
 QIT supports a variety of magnetic resonance imaging (MRI) with advanced capabilities for mapping brain microstructure and connectivity using diffusion